Chiakai-Chang/portfolio/index.md

 ## Education
 ### <span style="color:#3a75e6">Master of Science in Information and Communication for Technology Crime | National Yang Ming Chiao Tung University, College of Computer Science
-Hsinchu, Taiwan, 2024/11
+Hsinchu, Taiwan, 2024/11<br>

 Developed a collaborative cybercrime investigation system addressing challenges like information overload and inefficient collaboration.
-* Key contributions:
+* **Key contributions**:
   * **Innovative Context Collection**: Introduced a method to capture investigative contexts, preserving experience for AI training.
   * **Efficiency and Collaboration**: Designed tools for task delegation and progress tracking, improving workflows.

 Validated for usability and impact, this research lays the foundation for integrating AI into policing.

 ### <span style="color:#3a75e6">Associate Degree in Administrative Police, Taiwan Police CollegeTaiwan</span> | Police College